Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations

 Figure~\ref{fig:tracks} shows $K$, $n$, and $T$, and $P$ and their derivatives as a function of time around $t_{\Delta K}$ for the tracers.
 Colored solid lines show the median values of the quantities at every time for each halo.
 The black line shows the median and the shaded regions in the left column show the 16th and 84th percentiles for tracers from all simulations.
 The time derivatives of the individual simulation medians are shown in right column.
 These derivatives were smoothed by a top hat filter of width $30\,{\rm Myr}$, slightly larger than the time between snapshots.
-The figure shows that the most rapid decrease in entropy and temperature, representing the most rapid cooling, occurs slightly {\it after} $t_{\Delta K}$, while gas number density increases most rapidly slightly {\it before}\/ $t_{\rm \Delta K}$.
+This figure shows that the most rapid decrease in entropy and temperature, representing the most rapid cooling, occurs slightly {\it after} $t_{\Delta K}$, while gas number density increases most rapidly slightly {\it before}\/ $t_{\rm \Delta K}$.

 These evolutionary patterns indicate that cooling typically starts with compression on a time scale of $\approx 0.05-0.1$ Gyr.
 The compression is nearly isothermal, with only a mild increase of temperature due to adiabatic heating.
 The magnitude of density perturbations is typically large (factor of $\sim 1.5-2$) and compression thus significantly decreases the cooling time, which scales approximately as $1/n$.
 The compressed gas then cools rapidly while its density continues to increase.
 During the peak of $dn/dt$ gas pressure also increases, in contrast to the isobaric or isochoric perturbations usually assumed for linear thermal instability \citep[e.g.,][]{Field1965, McCourt2012}.